glwagner/EadyTurbulence/README.md

 * The script `simple_eady.jl` sets up an Eady equilibration example with simple boundary conditions.
 * The script `eady_turbulence.jl` sets up an Eady equilibration example allowing for various boundary conditions defined by functions in the auxiliary script `eady_utils.jl`.
 * The script `eady_utils.jl` defines functions that help users set up linear drag, quadratic drag, and Monin-Obukhov boundary conditions.

+## Some challenges

+* Identifying the magnitude of the horizontal biharmonic and vertical Laplacian diffusivities is tricky and may depend on the prescribed ambient shear / baroclinic growth rate

+* Choosing the magnitude of noise in the initial condition is also challenging.
+Some noise seems to be beneficial for numerical stability / transition to turbulence, but too much causes obvious issues.